brwnj/idplot/README.md

 ## With GARD results

-Including `--gard` in your nextflow command generates additional
+Including `--gard` in your nextflow command adds breakpoint detection and updates available data and visualizations in the report.

-## Breakpoints track
+### Breakpoints track

 ![gardtrack](data/img/gardtrack.png)

 Regions identified by GARD as breakpoints are highlighted between the MSA and ANI plots.
 Clicks on the regions will navigate to the respective dendrogram.

-## Dendrograms
+### Dendrograms

 ![dendrograms](data/img/dendrograms.png)